Azure/azure-powershell/src/ResourceMover/examples/Resolve-AzResourceMoverMoveCollectionDependency.md

-### Example 1: Computes, resolves and validate the dependencies of the moveresources in the Move collection.
+### Example 1: Compute, resolve and validate the dependencies of the Move Resources in the Move collection.
 ```powershell
 PS C:\> Resolve-AzResourceMoverMoveCollectionDependency -ResourceGroupName "RG-MoveCollection-demoRMS" -MoveCollectionName "PS-centralus-westcentralus-demoRMS"